Roading Construction Worker

-Pay for roading construction workers varies depending on the type of work they are involved in, their level of experience and responsibility, and their location.
+Pay for roading construction workers varies depending on their experience, responsibility, and the location and type of work.

-- Specialist machine operators and team leaders can earn more than this.
+- Specialist machine operators and roading team leaders may earn more than this.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates